Oleksii-Kshenskyi/freq/README.md

 ~~1.
 Skeleton of the console interface.~~

-2. Extracting text out of both plain text files and PDFs.
+~~2.
+Extracting text out of both plain text files and PDFs.~~

-3. Counting the number of times a specific word is encountered in the text.
+~~3.
+Counting the number of times a specific word is encountered in the text.~~

-4. Trimming the words (removing spaces, punctuation etc.).
+~~4.
+Trimming the words (removing spaces, punctuation etc.).~~

-5. Outputting the results as a plain text report into a file.
+~~5.
+Outputting the results as a plain text report into a file.~~

+6. Do proper error handling
+7. Handle command line arguments efficiently with a command line library of sorts, with the possibility of adding more optional arguments to enhance processing
+8. Start converting the app to functional Scala and refactoring it.
 6. To be considered: the possibility of customizing the analysis based on the specific language the text is written in (like deconjugation etc.).
 7. To be considered: different types of reports.
 8. To be considered: any other types of text analysis to help with language learning?